dr-jam/ObjectPoolRPG-Exercise/README.md

 ### Due Date and Submission Information

-This exercise is due Tuesday December 10th at 11:59pm on GitHub Classroom.
+This exercise is due Monday December 9th at 11:59pm on GitHub Classroom.
 The master branch as found on your individual exercise repository will be evaluated.

 ## Stage 1 - Object Pooling